mzurs/aegis/README.md

 # AEGIS Accounts

-The Account Canister acts as Exchange Wallet for User to Deposit Funds.
-The Canister supports mutliple asset from other chain such as BTC, ETH, and EVM chains.
+The Account Canister acts as Exchange Wallet for User to Trade, Deposit & Withdraw Funds.
+The Canister supports mutliple asset from other chains such as BTC, ETH, etc

 ## Start IC Replica